mkuzak/estep-checklist/checklist-verbose.md

 - version control from the beginning of the project
 - use git as version control system (vcs)
-> Other VCS can be used if the project does not start in NLeSC and does not use git or when the preveling VCS in particular community
+> Other VCS can be used if the project does not start in NLeSC and does not use git or when the prevailing VCS in particular community
 > is not git.
 Even then changing VCS should be considered (especially if svn or other centralised system is used).

-- choose one branchig model, make the choice explicit in contribution guidelines, link to documentation on how to get started with it
+- choose one branching model, make the choice explicit in contribution guidelines, link to documentation on how to get started with it
 > NLeSC default choice is [GitHub flow branching model](https://guides.github.com/introduction/flow/)
 > (TL;DR: use feature branches and pull requests).
 > GitHub flow is very simple and sane branching model.
 It supports collaboration and is based on pull requests, therefore relies
-> havily on GitHub.
+> heavily on GitHub.
 [Pro Git](https://git-scm.com/doc) book describes in detail the workflow of collaboration on the project
 > with use of git branches,
 > forks and github in [Contributing to a Project chapter](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project).
 > Other more complicated models could be used if necessary, but we should strive for simplicity and uniformity
 > in NLeSc since that will enhance collaboration between the engineers.
 Learning new branching model should not stand in the way
 > of contributions.
-> You can learn more obout those other models from [atlasian page](https://www.atlassian.com/git/tutorials/comparing-workflows).
+> You can learn more about those other models from [atlasian page](https://www.atlassian.com/git/tutorials/comparing-workflows).

 - public vcs repository ([github](https://github.com/))
 > Unless code cannot be open (usually commercial partners, or some competitiveness issues ) it should be in public online repository.